biohackathon-japan/BH25-Glyco-MCP-server/paper/paper.md

 # Introduction

-As part of the DBCLS BioHackathon 2025, we here report...
+As part of the DBCLS BioHackathon 2025, we here report on behalf on the Glyco MCP server project team.
+The aim of this project was to investigate how MCPs (Model Context Protocols) can be applied to GlyCosmos, and integrated glycan-related data such as structures, synthesis genes, glycoproteins, and glycolipids through extensive SPARQList resources, with the aim of enabling natural language access to these datasets.

 ## Author information